Reynoutria japonica: Similar species

+Distribution and habitat

+It is native to East Asia in Japan, China and Korea.
+In North America and Europe, the species has successfully established itself in numerous habitats, and is classified as a pest and invasive species in several countries.

+As an invasive species

 This species is listed by the World Conservation Union as one of the world's worst invasive species.

 It is a frequent colonizer of temperate riparian ecosystems, roadsides, and waste places.
 It forms thick, dense colonies that completely crowd out any other herbaceous species and is now considered one of the worst invasive exotics in parts of the eastern United States.
-The success of the species has been partially attributed to its tolerance of a very wide range of conditions; including drought, different soil types, variable soil pH, and high salinity.
+The success of the species has been partially attributed to its tolerance of a very wide range of conditions, including drought, different soil types, variable soil pH, and high salinity.
 Its rhizomes can survive temperatures of -35 °C and can extend 7 m horizontally and 3 m deep, making removal by excavation extremely difficult.
-The plant is also resilient to cutting, vigorously resprouting from the roots.
+The plant is also resilient in response to cutting, vigorously resprouting from the roots.

 Impact

-The invasive root system and strong growth can damage concrete foundations, buildings, flood defences, roads, paving, retaining walls and architectural sites.
-It can also reduce the capacity of channels in flood defences to carry water.
+Japanese knotweed has a strong and extensive root system that can penetrate through the cracks of hard surfaces such as concrete, asphalt, and brick.
+As the plant grows, it can cause significant damage to building foundations, walls, and drainage systems, which can be very costly to repair.
+Its invasive roots can also damage concrete foundations, buildings, roads, paving, retaining walls, and architectural sites.
+Additionally, the plant's dense growth can impede water flow, increasing the risk of flooding by reducing the capacity of flood channels to carry water.

+Recent reporting suggests that Japanese knotweed is not nearly as destructive to structures as once thought.
+Damage appears to only occur at or near areas that were already compromised.

 Japanese knotweed shades out other vegetation, grows over buildings and other structures, encourages fire, and damages paved surfaces.